Updated: May 2026

 Chippawa

-Further south, Chippawa sits at the southern edge of Niagara Falls where the Chippawa Creek meets the Niagara River.
-Founded in 1885 and later amalgamated into Niagara Falls in 1970, it has maintained a small-town character distinct from the rest of the city.
-Consequently, waterfront properties along the Niagara River are the area’s most coveted real estate.
-Two large golf courses, the Legends on the Niagara complex, sit within the community.
-Chippawa is two kilometres from Horseshoe Falls by road, which sounds close but feels entirely removed from the tourist energy.
-Riverview Public School and Sacred Heart Catholic Elementary serve the area.
+Chippawa sits at the southern edge of Niagara Falls where the Welland River meets the Niagara River.
+The village was incorporated in 1849 per the Ontario Heritage Trust historical record, and amalgamated into Niagara Falls in 1970.
+As a result, it has retained a distinct village character that the rest of the city does not share.
+Notably, waterfront properties along the Niagara River are the area’s most coveted real estate.
+In addition, the Legends on the Niagara golf complex, operated by Niagara Parks, sits adjacent to the community with two 18-hole championship courses and a 9-hole short course.
+Chippawa is roughly two kilometres from Horseshoe Falls by road, which sounds close but feels entirely removed from the tourist energy.
+Furthermore, the village has its own school, church, post office, and small commercial core.
+Skip Chippawa if you need strong resale liquidity, a larger buyer pool, or full urban services within walking distance.

 Willoughby

-Finally, Willoughby is the most rural of the residential Niagara Falls areas, sitting south of Chippawa along the Niagara River.
-It offers a picturesque, low-density lifestyle with river views and a genuine escape from urban density.
-Buyers who want acreage, river proximity, and privacy look here first.
-The trade-off is that transit and services require driving distances longer than the more urban neighbourhoods.
+Willoughby is the most rural of the residential Niagara Falls areas, sitting south of Chippawa along the Niagara River.
+Notably, it offers a low-density lifestyle with river views and a genuine escape from urban character.
+As a result, buyers who want acreage, river proximity, and privacy look here first.
+However, the trade-off is that transit and services require driving distances longer than the more urban neighbourhoods.
+Willoughby suits buyers who prioritize space, privacy, and river views over convenience.
+Skip it if proximity to schools, shops, or the GO station matters to you.

 Beaverdams and McLeod Corridor